zabarich/ManxID/README.md

 ## License

-Copyright © 2025 ETHOS Limited.
+Copyright © 2025 Isle of Man Government.
 Demonstration purposes only.

 ## Support

-For questions about this demo, contact ETHOS Limited.
+For questions about this demo, contact the Isle of Man Government Digital Team.

 ---